OpenINF/docker-fisher/README.md

 ### Acknowledgments

-`docker-fish` started out in 2020 by [@andreiborisov][] as a project to build Docker containers for the [fish shell][].
-Its main purpose is to build/publish these fully-loaded fish shell containers for several operating systems.
+This project was originally inspired by the [`docker-fish`][] project, which started out in 2020 (by [@andreiborisov][]) with the aim of building a somewhat-official Docker container for the [fish shell][]; however, that was solely for the Alpine distribution of Linux.
+Notably, that project was originally hosted on Andrei's personal GitHub account, but was later moved elsewhere some time _after_ we had re-imagined/revived it with community support.
+We are, however, not affiliated with the new organization it is home to nor are we involved in its day-to-day development and do not wish to impy that we make any endoresement; hence, the reason for this re-construction.

 It was introduced to [@DerekNonGeneric][] by [@jorgebucaran][]: Thank you so much to [@jorgebucaran][] for the introduction as it is now able to serve as the inspiration/basis for this project.
 Thank you to all our contributors! <3

 <br />